nanobox-quickstarts/nanobox-angular/README.md

 # Angular on Nanobox
-This is the companion application for the [Angular: Getting Started](https://guides.nanobox.io/angularjs/) guide on [guides.nanobox.io](https://guides.nanobox.io) and is pre-configured and ready to run on [nanobox](https://desktop.nanobox.io/)!
+This is the companion application for the [Angular: Getting Started](https://guides.nanobox.io/angularjs/) guide on [guides.nanobox.io](https://guides.nanobox.io) and is pre-configured and ready to run with [nanobox](https://desktop.nanobox.io/)!

 ## Up and Running